-The School's mission, values, goals, and objectives are made available to all stakeholders through the CUNY Graduate School of Public Health and Health Policy's website and in recruitment presentations and materials.
+The School's mission, values, goals, and objectives are made available to all stakeholders through the CUNY Graduate School of Public Health and Health Policy's website and in recruitment presentations and materials (see Criterion 4.3).
 These were recently reviewed and revised in 2014 and 2015; it is anticipated that they will be reviewed again in approximately three years.